Assessment

 Exam

 The exam will be a three hour written exam, on campus, in the last week of the term.
-You can bring an A4 cheat sheet (either two single sided, or one double sided).
+You can bring a hand-written A4 cheat sheet (either two single sided, or one double sided).

 There will be one question about how one of the concepts we discuss in the course is realised in a language of your choice (the language has to be either: C#, C++, Haskell, Scala, Java, or Swift).